Chmod351/boilerplate/README.md

 # boilerplate

-This proyect is a quick start for a backend with `nodejs express`.
+This project is a quick start for a backend with `nodejs express`.
 It's use server side auth, with `express-session` , and `Mongoose as ORM`.
 Email confirmation with `nodemailer`, and encription with `bcrypt`